PrioritizeRevocationChecks

 Command line | Registry

 Tip: PrioritizeRevocationChecks is supported only on UNIX-like platforms.
 On Windows platforms, revocation checking behavior is determined by Group Policy.
-For further details, see https://technet.microsoft.com/en-us/library/ee619754%28v=ws.10%29.aspx.
+For further details, see the Microsoft help topic How Certificate Revocation Works.

 On UNIX-like platforms, PrioritizeRevocationChecks determines the ordering of processes for checking revocation of PKI certificates, such as certificates normally issued as part of data transfers using the HTTPS protocol.
 (This preferences applies only when CheckServerCertificate and CheckCertificateRevocation are both true.)
 Two methods are supported for checking whether a certificate has been revoked:

-• Certificate Revocation Lists (CRL), which require the client device to download a file listing all certificates revoked by the relevant Certification Authority
+• Certificate Revocation Lists (CRL), which require the client device to download a file listing all certificates revoked by the relevant certification authority (CA).

 Omitting one of the values from the string turns off that method of checking.
-For example, a command line parameter -o PrioritizeRevocationChecks="OCSP" limits checking to OCSP, and prevents download or checking of the CRL.
+For example, a command line parameter -o PrioritizeRevocationChecks="OCSPSTAPLING" limits checking to OCSP stapling, and prevents download or checking of the CRL.

 Values